Benina International Airport: Berca, Lete and Soluch Airfields

+Post War

+At the end of the war, the USAAF closed all of their bases surrounding Benghazi.

+By 1953, British military maintained airbases in three locations, including Tripoli, El Adem and Benina.
+In March of 1970, the last British troops had been expelled from the country, including those station at Benina.
+This coincided with the planned withdrawal of the US military from Wheelus Air Base.
+Prior to this, the US conducted a survey to expanding the Royal Libyan Air Force to two bases, including at Benina.

+In 1986, as part of Operation El Dorado Canyon, aircraft from the USAF 48th Tactical Fighter Wing, based in the United Kingdom, launched at attack on multiple targets, including Benina and Tripoli airports.
+According to reports, "Damage at both airfields was heavy - two transport aircraft destroyed and 12 damaged, two helicopters destroyed and 10 to 15 damaged, and as many as 14 MiG23s destroyed.
+The runways were also heavily cratered."

+Expansion

 A new terminal with a capacity of 5 million passengers was to be developed north of the existing runway at Benina International under a 720 million LYD (€415 million) first-stage contract awarded to Canada's SNC-Lavalin as of 2008.
 The final cost was estimated at 1.1 billion LYD (€630 million).

 As with Tripoli International Airport, the new terminal was designed by Aéroports de Paris Engineering.
 Preliminary work and site preparation had started as of May 2008, but it remains unclear when the terminal will be open for operation.
 The contract for Benina International Airport included construction of a new international terminal, runway, and apron.
 The new airport would have been part of an extensive new infrastructure programme being undertaken by the government of Libya throughout the country.

+Civil War

 In March 2011, forces loyal to Muammar Gaddafi bombed the airport.
 No damages were reported to facilities.

+As part of humanitarian efforts by the Italian government, flights of military C130's flew into Benina to offer aid and medical support in the 2011 and 2017.

+Fighting in the nearby city of Benghazi during the civil war spread to the airport during 2014.